microsoft/react-native-windows-samples/docs/native-api/ReactInstanceSettings-api-windows.md

 **Default value**: `JSIEngine.Chakra`

 The [`JSIEngine`](JSIEngine) override to be used with the React instance.
-In order the override to work the Microsoft.ReactNative must be compiled with support of that engine.
+In order for the override to work, Microsoft.ReactNative must be compiled with support of that engine.
+This override will be ignored when [`UseWebDebugger`](#usewebdebugger) is set to true, since the browser must use its own engine to debug correctly.

 ### JavaScriptBundleFile
  string `JavaScriptBundleFile`